Kodaikanal – The Perfect Summer Getaway

 Shopping happens mainly at the 7 Roads Junction and Anna Salai Street near the Kodaikanal lake.
 Some good restaurants too are near this shopping area.
 I checked out Google for the recommended shops and ended up going to:

-• Kodai Chocolate Factory- The shop was closed for renovation on the day we went but we got some local home-made chocolates from the neighbouring store.
+- Kodai Chocolate Factory- They closed the shop for renovation on the day we went but we got some local home-made chocolates from the neighbouring store.

-• Potter’s Shed – The name now is changed (…and I can’t remember it), but the location remains the same.
+- Potter’s Shed – They changed the name of the store (…and I can’t remember it), but the location remains the same.
 It is right above Tava Indian Restaurant on Poet Tyagaraja Road (PT Road) and is a wonderful place for pottery and other handicraft items.
 The owner sources her handicrafts locally and also from Pondicherry.
 Here is the number +91 4542 240 244, in case you are not able to locate the store.
 Loved shopping here and this one is a strong recommendation.

 Where to Eat in Kodaikanal?